RextonRZ/WIA-1002/Tutorial 3.md

 * getProductCost: Retrieve the cost for each item
 * makeSales: Reduce the number of items in the dispenser by 1
 * setCost: Set the cost of the product
-* setNumberofItems: Set the num of items in the dispenser
+* setNumberOfItems: Set the num of items in the dispenser

 Cash Register:
 * acceptAmount: Update the total cash